madnivek/SnakeGame/README.md

 }
 ```

-Additionally, event handling is added to the HTML document object using `on`.
+Event handling is added to the HTML document object using `on`.

 ```javascript
   constructor(){